ReDI-School/js-berlin-2019-fall/slides/lesson19.md

 ### Introducing Leaflet

 * Leaflet (https://leafletjs.com/) is a neat little library to render maps
+* Leaflet has a neat Quick-Start guide (https://leafletjs.com/examples/quick-start/) but uses some confusing JavaScript (chaining)
+* We're providing our own template instead :)

+---

+### Leaflet: Steps

+1. We need to include the Leaflet library and the CSS
+1. We need to create a HTML `<div>` element that contains the map
+1. We need to create a JavaScript `L.map` object that renders the map
+1. We need to tell Leaflet where to get the map data from, using a `L.layer` object

+---

+### Step 1

-* In order to use it, we need to include the leaflet CSS and lealet JavaScript library in the HTML `<head>` section:
+* Include the leaflet CSS and leaflet JavaScript library in the HTML `<head>` section:

 ```html
 <head>